tidev/vscode-titanium/doc/debugging.md

 ### General

-To debug an Alloy application you must be using Alloy 1.14.0 (Appcelerator CLI 7.1.0) or higher.
+To debug an Alloy application you must be using Alloy 1.14.0 or higher.

 ### Android